 Enjoy the wonderful delights of Manly, from iconic Manly Beach and breathtaking views from North Head to delicious waterside places to eat and fun family activities.
 Begin your discovery with a ferry ride from Circular Quay across sparkling Sydney Harbour, one of the world’s great natural harbours.

 The ferry is only 30 minutes, even quicker on a fast ferry.
 At Manly Wharf you’ll find charming bars, cafes and restaurants.
 Between May and November, whale-watching cruises such as Manly Ocean Adventures and Manly Whale Watching depart for the open ocean to spot humpbacks frolicking.

 Connecting the harbourside wharf to the famous ocean beach is the Corso, a pedestrian mall dotted with surf shops, boutiques and classic pubs.
 There are also surf shops and an enticing range of bars, cafes and restaurants adjacent to the beach, where the first world surfing contest was held in 1964.

 On the tree-lined promenade are picnic tables.
 The white sandy beach is a popular place to learn to surf, with Manly Surf School and Manly Surf Guide offering lessons.
 You can take a scenic walk south to lovely Fairy Bower Pool and pretty Shelly Beach, where you can enjoy a family barbecue in a park.

 Other marvellous things to do include exploring ancient Aboriginal rock engravings at Grotto Point and exhilarating harbour walks, including the 10km Manly to Spit Bridge.
-Check out the vibrant events calendar – the festival attracts thousands of fans every October long weekend.
+Check out the vibrant events calendar – the Manly Jazz festival attracts thousands of fans every October long weekend.